 - Finally, you need to map your form fields to the custom post type using the instructions provided on the plugin’s page under the FAQ section (How to map a form to a custom post type).

-Or if you don't need a way to submit students from the front-end, then you don't need to bother with Gravity Forms.
+Or if you don't need a way to submit students from the front end, then you don't need to bother with Gravity Forms.
 Instead, just go to Students → Add New in the WordPress admin and add the students from there.

-Step #3: Display the student database in a table on the front-end of your website
+Step #3: Display the student database in a table on the front end of your website

 By now, you should have a submission form that’s linked to a custom post type on your WordPress website.
 In other words, whenever a student fills out the form and submits their entry, the student data should automatically be populated into your WordPress site as a custom post.

-Next, you’ll learn how to display the user-submitted custom posts on your site’s front-end in a dynamic and organized table layout.
+Next, you’ll learn how to display the user-submitted custom posts on your site’s front end in a dynamic and organized table layout.
 We’ll use the Posts Table Pro plugin to do this.

 Install Posts Table Pro to your WordPress website

-Set the post type option
+Create your database and set the post type option

 - Student photo